AmanSarraf/JAVA/README.md

 # JAVA
-for learning and practice of JAVA programming language feel free to add new chamges
+for learning and practice of JAVA programming language feel free to add new changes